make-me/make-me/README.md

 `GRUE_CONFIG=name` controls the slicer config to use.
 These are stored in `./config/` in the project root and two configs are included.

-* `default` - The default configuration, it's used if no config is specified
+* `default` - The default configuration, it's used if no config is specified.
 * `support` - A slicer configuration that genrates support structures for the model.

 ### Print quality